atoma-network/atoma-docs/website/atoma_contracts.md

 8. `Request submission` - Every request to the Atoma Network (processed by Atoma tokens) is submitted via the Atoma's contract.
 Moreover, requests are paid in `TOMA` token.
 9. `Load balancing` - Based on fine grained echelon performance, the Atoma contract is responsible for balancing request total volume across suitable echelons (based on their total available compute) and each echelon total `amount of work` at each time.
 10. `Random sampling` - Each request submitted into the Atoma Network is processed across a finite number of nodes within the same suitable echelon.
 The Atoma contract is responsible for randomly selecting the requested number of nodes.
 We currently use Sui's on-chain random generation features.
+11. `Timeouts` - The Atoma contract keeps a registry of each request time it takes to process each request.
+If a node does not submit a request on time, a time out is triggered and a percentage of the node's deposited collateral is slashed automatically.
+12. `Output commitment submission` - Upon generating a new output, for a given request, a node must submit a cryptographic commitment back to the Atoma contract.
+This commitment is used by the Atoma contract to check if there is `consensus on the state of the output`.
+Once consensus is reached, all nodes that generated a commitment, is entitled to accrue fees (paid by the user on request submission).
+13. `Dispute` - If consensus is not reached on the state of the output (that is, different nodes submit different commitments), a dispute mechanism is put forth by the Atoma contract, by selecting additional high reputation (running trusted hardware) to resolve the dispute.
-11. `Staking` - Registered nodes are entitled for staking rewards based on their average node performance, in each echelon (future feature).
+14. `Staking` - Registered nodes are entitled for staking rewards based on their average node performance, in each echelon (future feature).
-12. `Governance` - Will allow `TOMA` holders to vote and decide which models to operate on the Atoma Network, as well as other types of compute (future feature).
+15. `Governance` - Will allow `TOMA` holders to vote and decide which models to operate on the Atoma Network, as well as other types of compute (future feature).

 ### Future features